jdegand/make-parties-spring-backend/README.md

 - H2 Console
 - Lombok

 ## Thoughts

-- Doing the mappings between entities is easy but there can be a few gotchas.
+- Doing the mappings between entities is easy, but there can be a few gotchas.
 - With Event and Rsvp, there exists a cyclic dependency and you get a stack overflow if you try to get Event - either use an annotation or a dto.
 See [Stack Overflow](https://stackoverflow.com/questions/61993704/stack-overflow-error-for-hibernate-one-to-one-mapping-with-spring-data-jpa) for more.
 - Having to use DTOs with mappings (ManyToOne etc) is glossed over and obscured in a lot of implementations.
 - Using DTOs requires extra work -> easier to create a bug.
-- @JsonBackReference can't be used on a collection.
+- `@JsonBackReference` can't be used on a collection.
-- Could add a third table for the list of rsvps -> @JoinTable
+- Could add a third table for the list of rsvps -> `@JoinTable`
 - Using Builder on an entity with a mapping warns - "@Builder will ignore the initializing expression entirely.
 If you want the initializing expression to serve as default, add @Builder.Default.
-If it is not supposed to be settable during building, make the field final." -> Because I set rsvps to an empty list, I needed to use @Builder.Default annotation on rsvps.
+If it is not supposed to be settable during building, make the field final." -> Because I set rsvps to an empty list, I needed to use `@Builder.Default` annotation on rsvps.
-- Added takesPlaceOn to Event Entity (stretch challenge in original MakeSchool tutorial).
+- Added `takesPlaceOn` to the `Event` entity (stretch challenge in original MakeSchool tutorial).
 - Added timestamps as well but I did not use them in the frontend.
 - Added validation after I had the frontend working with the backend.
 - The tutorial did not feature any validation.
 - I kept the validation fairly minimal -  a few required properties and date validation for takesPlaceOn.
-- In the entities, I used {entity}Id instead of just id.
-This can be annoying and debatable if this is a good practice or not.
+- In the entities, I used `{entity}Id` instead of just id.
+This can be annoying and it is debatable if this is a good practice.
-- Tests were written in this order: repository layer, service layer, controller layer.
+- Tests were written in this order: repository layer, service layer, and controller layer.
 - I am not sure if it is truly necessary to test methods that just use JPARepository methods - seems redundant - this project didn't use any custom queries.
 - However, the repository tests are easy to write.
-- Had trouble with using Optional and thenReturn together in the EventService Tests - the commented out code seems like it should work but maybe I missed something - could be the return type of the function - ie Optional<Event> vs Event
+- Had trouble with using `Optional` and `thenReturn` together in the EventService Tests - the commented out code seems like it should work but maybe I missed something - could be the return type of the function - i.e. `Optional<Event>` vs. `Event`
-- You need to use assertAll() to handle void methods ie delete.
+- You need to use `assertAll()` to handle void methods ie delete.
 - Not using response entities does create problems when testing error states in the controller layer because requests will fail without giving the appropriate status code.
-You have to write more checks to test routes versus stopping after isBadRequest() etc.
+You have to write more checks to test routes versus stopping after `isBadRequest()`, etc.

 ## Continued Development

-- Use ResponseEntity for all routes?
+- Use `ResponseEntity` for all routes?
-- Better exception handling / Custom exceptions
+- Better exception handling / custom exceptions
-- The validation for event put requests needs improvement - need to check takesPlaceOn is a valid date
+- The validation for event put requests needs improvement.
+Need to check `takesPlaceOn` is a valid date.
-- fetchEventById in the event service implementation could probably be refactored and done in a better way
+- `fetchEventById` in the event service implementation could probably be refactored and done in a better way

 ## Useful Resources